rouaah/hnndes-task/README.md

 run flutter pub get in order to install project's used packages

-### Main Features 📚
+## Main Features 📚
-flutter
+1- flutter

-bloc/cubit state management
+2- bloc/cubit state management

-dio
+3- dio

-json serialization
+4- json serialization

-rest apis
+5- rest apis

-SharedPreferences
+6- SharedPreferences

-#### App architecture
+## App architecture
-logic where cubit and states are implemented models classes to save data from json screens contain the app screens components reusable widgets used in all the app
+1- logic where cubit and states are implemented

+2- models classes to save data from json

+3- screens contain the app screens

+4- components reusable widgets used in all the app
-##### Screenshots